Saturday, October 22, 2022

 Wildfires-Air Quality: Dangerous air quality is nothing new.
 Smog in big cities due to increasing population and man-kind.
 After the 1980 Mount Shasta Volcano eruption ash polluted the air.
 Wildfires in the nineties on affected the air in the Western states but it was more of summer seasonal hardship—not year-round.

 2022 Doomsday: In mid-October the Pacific Northwest including Alaska fell victim to a dozen wildfires.
 Both Oregon and Washington, especially Seattle—it was noted as having the worst air quality in the world—made international news.
 Climatologists to firefighters know wildfire season is now a year-round challenge not just a summer threat.
-And yes, man and climate change or to blame.
+And yes, man and climate change are to blame.

 Meanwhile, the media is on a roll with doomsday articles titles similar to “How to Survive a Nuclear Attack” and “Seattle Has the Worst Air Quality in the World”… As an intuitive, I sense we will be challenged and endure more natural disasters and man-made stuff that nightmares are made of in the future.
 For now the best self-reliant thing to do is be aware, prepared (stock your pantry, first-aid kit, and get a list of things to have in case of an emergency).
 And stay out of harm’s way.
 Your mantra: “What if it all works out in the end?”
 Repeat as needed.